mizraith/SNIPE_mizraith/README.md

   - 2:  On, Pulsing.
 Option subtoken for full-cycle blink rate in ms.
   - 3:  On, Flashing.
 Optional subtoken for full-cycle blink rate in ms.
   - 4:  On, Rainbow.
 Wash through colors over cycle_ms time.
-- **Deprecated: cycle rate argument:** <optional> DEPRECATED -- use SLT instead -- DO NOT USE
-  - in milliseconds full cycle time.
-  - default: 1000
-  - MIN: 100   (setting below this -> 100)
-  - MAX: 10000  (setting above this -> 5000)
 - **examples:**
   - command: `>SLM1:1`
   - response:`@SLM1:1`   The mode for #1 is ON, Steady State.
-  - command: `>SLM1:3:500`  deprecated The mode for #3 is now flashing every 500ms
+  - command: `>SLM1:3`   go to flashing mode.
+Cycle rate set by SLT command
-  - response: `@SLM1:3:500`  This would round up to 100ms pulse rate.
+  - response: `@SLM1:3`  This would round up to 100ms pulse rate.
-  - command: `>SLM1:3:55`  deprecated The mode for #3 is no flashing every 100ms
-  - repsonse: `@SLM1:3:100`  Returns the value it rounded up to.
   - command: `>SLM1:0`
   - response: `@SLM1:0`  The light for stack light #1 is off
-  - command: `>SLM1:0:1000`   deprecated You can even set the cycle time in steady mode (to carry forward)
-  - response: `@SLM1:0:1000`
-  - command:  `>SLM1:1:1000.8`  deprecated You *can* send a float, but everything after the "." is ignored.
-  - response: `@SLM1:1:1000`
-  - command:  `>SLM1:1:abcd`   Alpha's won't get parsed as values
+  - command:  `>SLM1:abc`   Alphas might work...but atoi() and uint8_t clipping is used for conversion, so good luck.
-  - response:  `@SLM1:1:VALUE_ERROR`   The mode is accepted (so "@", not "!" but VALUE_ERROR for cycle subtoken)
+  - response:  `@SLM1:0`   The mode is accepted (so "@", not "!" but VALUE_ERROR for cycle subtoken)

 #### SLP1, SLP2, SLP3
 - **description:** Stack Light Percentage   Set how many of the lights are on